csc-training/elements-of-hpc/hpc-programming/parallel-programming.md

 end program parallel_sum
 ```

 ## Threading

-Within a node one can use **shared memory parallelization** in which
+Within a node, one can use **shared memory parallelization** in which
-the parallel *threads* can access all the shared memory
+the parallel *threads* can access the shared memory
 independently.
-This on one hands makes programming easier but on
+This on one hand makes programming easier, but on
-the other hand can lead to poor performance and seemingly random
+the other hand, can lead to poor performance and seemingly random
 errors that are difficult to find if not done correctly.
 The most
-popular shared memory parallelization method in scientific computing
+popular shared-memory parallelization method in scientific computing
 is to insert OpenMP pseudo comments in the code to tell a compatible
 compiler that the adjacent code can be parallelized.
-In Fortran the
+In Fortran, the
-pseudo comments are called *directives* and in C/C++ *pragmas* and
+pseudo comments are called *directives*, and in C/C++, *pragmas*, and
 they affect the compilation only if the compiler is instructed to look
 for them.
-At least in theory it is then possible to have a single
+At least in theory, it is then possible to have a single
 source code that can be compiled for serial and parallel computing.

-With OpenMP the programmer mostly relies on the compiler for the
-actual parallelization.
-Additionally, with OpenMP a code can be
+With OpenMP, the programmer mostly relies on the compiler for actual parallelization.
+Additionally, with OpenMP, a code can be
 parallelized incrementally, which is quite convenient.
 This is in
 contrast to MPI where the parallelization is an all-or-nothing
-enterprise and once parallelized the code cannot be run serially (or
+enterprise, and once parallelized, the code cannot be run serially (or
 at least without the MPI library).

 As an example, the parallel sum could be implemented with OpenMP (in